metaleap/zentient/zdbg-vsc/proto/readme.md

 	Body struct {

-		// The category of output (such as: 'console', 'stdout', 'stderr', 'telemetry').
-If not specified, 'console' is assumed.
-		//
-		// POSSIBLE VALUES: `console`, `stdout`, `stderr`, `telemetry` Category string `json:"category,omitempty"`

-		// The output to report.
-		Output string `json:"output"`

 		// If an attribute 'variablesReference' exists and its value is > 0, the output contains objects which can be retrieved by passing variablesReference to the VariablesRequest.
 		VariablesReference int64 `json:"variablesReference,omitempty"`